What to Expect from COP26: Everything You Need to Know

 With a target of 78% reductions on 1990 emissions by 2035, the world’s fifth-largest economy has committed to cutting emissions at a faster rate than other developed countries.
 In addition to targets for making the switch to electric vehicles, the government has pledged to hit ‘net-zero’ emissions by 2050.

-We will host COP26 in Glasgow in November, and rally as many nations as possible behind the target of net zero by 2050, leading by example since the UK was the first major economy to accept this obligation in law.
+COP26 Glasgow, is rallying as many nations as possible behind the target of net zero by 2050, leading by example since the UK was the first major economy to accept this obligation in law.

 Boris Johnson, March 2021